engineervix/django-celery-sample/README.md

 # A simple Django project to illustrate the use of Celery

-> this is the starting point
+> I created this project to accompany my blog post at <https://importthis.tech/djangocelery-from-development-to-production>

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)